When our arms became too tired, we’d draw our paddles in and let the current carry us

-When our arms became too tired, we'd put our paddles in and the let the slow current carry us.
-These breaks gave us a chance to appreciate the plants growing on the edges of the river and say hi to other folks drifting in their kayaks.
+We ate fresh strawberries and sat in silence for the next few minutes.
+This gave us a chance to appreciate the plants growing on the edges of the river and say hi to other folks drifting in the water along with us.

 I think about California and this is what I always have in mind.
 A coastal town with an easy-going vibe; with pastel orange and yellow skies and sunsets so beautiful, it’s hard to keep your eyes off of it.

 Hey friend!
 What did you think of this story?
 Let's talk below... 😊